HuNingHe/phawd_py/README.md

 ### 4.1 Prerequisites in phawd

-&emsp;&emsp;phawd's yaml file is as follows:
+&emsp;&emsp;Running on the computer where PHAWD is located, so it uses the local IP address 127.0.0.1.
+Users can run it on other (Ubuntu/Windows) devices.phawd's yaml file is as follows:

 ```yaml
 RobotName: 5230